 Two of Cuba’s most widely renowned musicians, pianists Chucho Valdés and Gonzalo Rubalcaba, acknowledged Monk’s centennial through a “Blue Monk” that overflowed with barrelhouse feeling and soulful tweaks to the composer’s sly harmonic and melodic contours.
 Two-piano situations, and the conservatory-driven Cuban jazz-piano tradition in general, can easily become overstuffed.
 But this union was masterfully lyrical and empathetic, and gave more proof of jazz’s profound cross-cultural heritage.
 It held up IJD’s m.o., no teleprompter required.

-For more on the IJD Global Concert, the related activities in Cuba and the Cuban music scene, look out for JazzTimes’ July/August issue.
+For more on the IJD Global Concert, the related activities in Cuba and the Cuban music scene, return to JazzTimes.com on July 3.